-The museum also has a major exhibition space where large scale temporary exhibitions and events are held and a galleria to display local art.
+The museum also has a major exhibition space where large-scale temporary exhibitions and events are held and a galleria to display local art.

 For more information about visiting the museum and things to see and do please click here.

-The museum was built by the Society in the 19th century to house its growing collection of important natural history and ethnographic specimens and artifacts.
+The museum was built by the Society in the 19th century to house its growing collection of important natural history and ethnographic specimens and artefacts.
 It was opened as the New Museum of Natural History in 1884.
 In 1890 the well-known North East naturalist and Society member John Hancock died.
 He had been instrumental in creating the museum and so it was re-named the Hancock Museum in honour of John and his brother Albany.

-During the Second World War the Society had to make special arrangements to protect the museum and its collections from bombing.
+During the Second World War, the Society had to make special arrangements to protect the museum and its collections from bombing.
 You can read about the Hancock Museum at War by following this link to our archives section.

-By the start of the 21st century the Hancock Museum was in need of major investment to improve its visitor facilities and its dated permanent displays.
+By the start of the 21st century, the Hancock Museum was in need of major investment to improve its visitor facilities and its dated permanent displays.
 Access was difficult for wheelchair users, parents with buggies or anyone who found steep steps hard to climb.
 The glass roof of the building was over 100 years old and in constant need of repair and the original heating system could no longer provide the sort of environment which the collections require.

 Newcastle University led an ambitious project to redevelop the museum to make it a showcase for the North East in the 21st century. £26 million of funding was secured to renovate the old building, create a new extension and bring into the museum some of the collections from the Society of Antiquaries of Newcastle-upon-Tyne (SANT) that were previously held in the Shefton Museum.
 A new storage facility was also created in the basement of the Discovery Museum to house over 500,000 items that are not on public display.